TVAO/aws-ml-engineer-sagemaker-nanodegree/3 - Image Classification/README.md

 Finally, the README includes:
 - Screenshot of completed training and hyperparameter tuning jobs
 - Log metrics during the training process (debugging and profiling)
-- Best best hyperparameters from all our training jobs
+- Best hyperparameters from all our training jobs

 We use a pretrained resnet50 model from Pytorch to avoid retraining an image classifier from scratch on our dog breed image data set.